JorgeDFR/3d_lidar_slam_benchmark_at_iilab/docs/content/usage.md

 ### Build and Run Docker Containers

-The benchmark uses two Docker images:
+The benchmark uses two Docker images.
+You can either build the images locally from the provided Dockerfiles (slower, compiles libraries/packages) or pull prebuilt images from Docker Hub (faster).

 === "ROS 1 (Noetic)"
     Contains the following SLAM algorithms: